bartowski1182/llm-knowledge/README.md

 ## Advanced Concepts: Imatrix and Error Measurement

+Next I want to cover imatrix and its function/purpose.
+First, it's best to understand quantization errors, since this is what imatrix attempts to optimize.

 ### Understanding Quantization Errors
 When a weight is quantized, the "error" is measured as the difference between the original and dequantized value.
 For example:
 - Original value: 0.7423
 - Dequantized value: 0.8000
 - Absolute error: 0.0577

 Traditional quantization attempts to minimize these errors evenly across all weights.
+So when selecting a scale for a given block, the weights will all be quantized and dequantized and their total error measured.
+This is attempted with multiple scales, and the one that yields the smallest overall error is used.

+This is fine both in theory and in practice, it results in overall the entire model being quantized with as little error as possible.
+However, there's another aspect to consider.
+During inference, not all weights are equal, there are many that just straight up do not contribute to the final result, and there are those that are constantly being triggered and contribute massively to the results.
+If we quantize for minimum overall error, we may end up making particularly important weights less accurate while maintaining accuracy of weights that don't participate at all.
+To combat this, imatrix was implemented.

 ### Imatrix Enhancement
-Imatrix improves quantization by considering weight importance:
+Imatrix improves quantization by considering weight importance.
+In this way, instead of just reducing the errors across all weights evenly, the errors are affected by how important a weight is.
+So if we have a medium error on a very important weight, this will be worse than a large error on a useless weight, so we'd rather try to reduce the error on the important weight while sacrificing a bit of error on less important weights.

 1. Process:
-   - Feed text corpus through the original model (or quantized version)
+   - Feed text corpus through the original model
    - Count each weight's contribution to final results
    - Store results in the "importance matrix" (imatrix)
    - Weight errors based on importance during quantization